LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 Combining Multiple Callbacks

-Here's where callbacks get really practical.
-You're not limited to one handler — you can stack as many as you need.
+You're not limited to one handler.
 I typically run three simultaneously: a logger, a cost tracker, and an error alerter.
-Each one has a single responsibility, and they all fire on the same LLM call.
+Each has a single responsibility, and they all fire on the same LLM call.
+LangChain calls every handler in the list, in order, for each event.

 Constructor-Level vs Invocation-Level Callbacks

 There are two places to attach callbacks, and the choice matters.
 Constructor-level callbacks attach to the LLM instance and fire on every call.
 Invocation-level callbacks attach to a single .invoke() call.
+This distinction applies to LCEL chains the same way it applies to individual LLM calls.

 # Attached at creation — fires on EVERY call